cryptoneth/linux/README.md

 =================

-✨Option 4: Uninstall Firefox
+# ✨ Option 4: Uninstall Firefox
 Stops and removes the Firefox container.

 =================

-✨Option 5: Exit
+# ✨ Option 5: Exit
 Closes the script.

 =================

-!!!
+# !!!
 Notes

 Ensure your system has enough RAM if you set high limits.